fyafighter/imagedtech/README.md

-# This is the first of our experiements around xviewdataset.org
+# This is the first of our experiments around xviewdataset.org